Europe road trips starting at 1€/night. Click here

 Viewing platform at Askevågen

-Just over 10 kilometres north of Bud, this platform gives you a 360-degree view of the ocean, the shore, and the archipelago.
+Just over 6 miles north of Bud, this platform gives you a 360-degree view of the ocean, the shore, and the archipelago.
 Entrance is free.

 The longest and most impressive bridge on the Atlantic Ocean Road.
 This is a gravity-defying marvel that twists its way from Averøy island to Eide.
 Entrance is free.